-Bringing together the most influential stakeholders from across the air and missile defence community, the 19th Full Spectrum Air Defence Week is returning to Hilton Syon Park, London, UK in June 2025.
+Bringing together the most influential stakeholders from across the air and missile defence community, the 19th Full Spectrum Air Defence Week returned to Hilton Syon Park, London, UK in June 2025.

-This event is the premier meeting ground for industry, military, government personnel, R&D and S&T leaders to learn and share knowledge, and to benefit from the true value of the conference, by making connections, forging new relationships, and strengthening those existing ones.
+This event served as the premier meeting ground for industry, military, government personnel, and R&D and S&T leaders to exchange knowledge and insights.
+Attendees benefited from the true value of the conference by making meaningful connections, forging new relationships, and strengthening existing ones.

-As nations invest in enhancing their defensive capabilities to respond to emerging threats, this conference provides the most valuable annual forum to address the current challenges and priorities for air and missile defence.
+As nations continue to invest in enhancing their defensive capabilities to counter emerging threats, the conference provided the most valuable annual forum to address the prevailing challenges and priorities in air and missile defence.

 Discover the latest insights into Sweden's air defence in our exclusive interview with Colonel Johan Jönsson, Commander, Air Defense Regiment, Swedish Armed Forces.